azulverdosa/animonocles_product_page/README.md

 Resizing

-- If the screen size for the application is changed to 800px wide or less the page shifts to an image of a cat with a monicle.
+- If the screen size for the application is changed to 800px wide or less the page shifts to an image of a cat with a monocle.

 ## Screenshots